DataBiosphere/jade-data-repo-cli/README.md

  will request scope for BigQuery).
 When the application is further along, we will get an approval from Google and make the scary parts go away.

-## Development

-### Building the Jade client API
-The CLI codebase has its own copy of the Jade server's `data-repository-openapi.yaml` file.
-It uses that file to generate a java client API for calling a Jade instance.
-Obviously, that makes tracking interface changes a manual process.

-The good news is that the client and all related model classes are generated.
-That makes development of the CLI pretty straightforward.

 ### Debugging
 You can debug the CLI by creating an IntelliJ configuration like this:
 1. Add an Application configuration